 Hike - Picnic - Camp - Paddle - Fish

-The clear, deep waters of Lake Atwood (22 acres), Little Atwood Lake (2.5 acres), and West Lake (12 acres) are all popular fishing holes.
+The clear, deep waters of Lake Atwood (22 acres), and Little Atwood Lake (2.5 acres) are all popular fishing holes.
 Anglers of all ages can cast a line to try to catch bluegill, largemouth bass, channel catfish and rainbow trout.
 Lake Atwood is stocked annually prior to trout season, which opens the first Saturday in April.
 In addition, the District’s annual Hooked On Fishing event is also hosted at The Hollows in early June.
 Ice fishing is also allowed in the winter months when there is at least four inches of ice.

 “The fishing at Lake Atwood in the McHenry County Conservation District’s The Hollows is a great place to take kids.
 The bluegills are everywhere but are on the small side.
 Use a redworm or waxworm on an ice fishing jig for best results.
 Catfish can be caught on stinkbait or a nightcrawler.
 Bass will hit a Yamamoto Senko or try a Rebel Pop-R on a windy day.
 Lake Atwood is also a no-minnows allowed lake.”
 Dave Kranz – Dave’s Bait & Tackle